Brazil lack attacking threat of the past, says Rivelino

 Brazil coach Luiz Felipe Scolari has guaranteed a place for Fluminense striker Fred in the 23-man squad he will name on Wednesday in Rio de Janeiro.

-Former Manchester City and Everton center forward Jo, who is now with Atletico Mineiro, is expected to be his back up.
+Former Manchester City and Everton centre forward Jo, who is now with Atletico Mineiro, is expected to be his back up.

 Both players have their limitations, with Fred lacking mobility and suffering from a number of injuries in recent seasons, and Jo, who was substituted after 15 minutes of Atletico Mineiro’s loss to Goias at the weekend, not in the top echelon of strikers.